Dpdl-io/DpdlEngine/README.md

 ![Dpdl stack](http://www.dpdl.io/images/platform/Dpdl_Dynamic_Packet_Definition_Language_components_thumb.jpg)

-By combining the portability and vast API availability of Java and Python, the expressiveness of OCaml and the power of C programming language, Dpdl is provides a powerful development platform for industrial applications, education and research.
+By combining the portability and vast API availability of Java and Python, the expressiveness of Lua and OCaml and the power of C programming language, Dpdl is provides a powerful development platform for industrial applications, education and research.